md-experiments/elastic_transformers/README.md

 ## Setup
 ### Set up your environment
-Mine environment is called `et` and I use conda for this.
+My environment is called `et` and I use conda for this.
 Navigate inside the project directory
 ```
 conda create --name et python=3.7
 conda install -n et nb_conda_kernels